skorphil/savnote/README.md

 ## Contributing
-Contributions are welcomed.
 At the moment, best way to start is to create an issue with your suggestions and ideas.
 See [Contributing guide](/CONTRIBUTING.md) for more details and tech stack.